namtonthat/namtonthat.github.io/content/posts/build-static-website-hugo-10-minutes.md

 ```

 5. Run `hugo server -D` to render the website (it should be hosted on `localhost:1313`).
-6. You should have something that looks like this:
+You should have something that looks like this:
 ![Plain Hugo website](/build-static-website-hugo-10-minutes/hugo-plain.png#center)
 *Plain blog built with **Hugo***

-# ⚙️ Configuration
+## ⚙️ Configuration
 There are parameters available to use within the `params` of the `hugo.yaml`.
 They can be found [here](https://gohugo.io/getting-started/configuration/).

-## ➕ Adding a new page
+### ➕ Adding a new page
-- Adding a new page is simple as, for example using `content/projects` will create a new `markdown` file called `projects.md` within the folder `content` as per the template found within the `archetypes/default.md` file.
+6. Adding a new page is simple as, for example using `content/projects` will create a new `markdown` file called `projects.md` within the folder `content` as per the template found within the `archetypes/default.md` file.

-- Editing the `projects.md` will reflect the changes within the browser upon saving.
+Editing the `projects.md` will reflect the changes within the browser upon saving.
 ```
-# hugo new <folder_name>
+# hugo new <folder_name>/<post_name>
 hugo new content/projects
 ```

-# 🔄 Implementing CI/CD with Github Actions
+## 🔄 Implementing CI/CD with Github Actions
 > To take this another level further, you can automate the update of your website using the following Github actions file.
 - Refer to this [CI/CD pipeline guide](https://gohugo.io/hosting-and-deployment/hosting-on-github/) from `Hugo`.
 1. Copy the `hugo.yaml` file from `Step 6.`